-(A) The 4-mile segment from Big Springs to the Forest Service Road 4690 bridge as a scenic river;
+(A) The 4-mile segment from Big Springs to the Forest Serv-

-(B) the 3.5-mile segment from the Forest Service Road 4690 bridge to the junction with Oregon State Highway 224 as a recreational river;
+ice Road 4690 bridge as a scenic river;

-(C) the 10.5-mile segment from Oregon State Highway 224 to the June Creek Bridge as a scenic river;

-(D) the 9-mile segment from June Creek Bridge to Tar Creek as a recreational river;

-(E) the 5.5-mile segment from Tar Creek to just south of Indian Henry Campground as a scenic river; and east, as a recreational river; to be administered by the Secretary of Agriculture.
+- (B) the 3.5-mile segment from the Forest Service Road 4690 bridge to the junction with Oregon State Highway 224 as a recreational river; - (C) the 10.5-mile segment from Oregon State Highway 224 to the June Creek Bridge as a scenic river; - (D) the 9-mile segment from June Creek Bridge to Tar Creek as a recreational river; - (E) the 5.5-mile segment from Tar Creek to just south of Indian Henry Campground as a scenic river; and ground to Big Cliff as a recreational river.

-(F) the 14.5-mile segment just south of Indian Henry Campground to Big Cliff as a recreational river.
+(F) the 14.5-mile segment just south of Indian Henry Camp-

-(71) CRESCENT CREEK, OREGON.-The 10-mile segment from the southwest quarter of section 11, township 24 south, range 6 east, to the west section line of section 13, township 24 south, range 7
+(71) CRESCENT CREEK, OREGON.-The 10-mile segment from the southwest quarter of section 11, township 24 south, range 6 east, to the west section line of section 13, township 24 south, range 7 east, as a recreational river; to be administered by the Secretary of Agriculture.